Counos Coin (CCA) Self Reported Market Capitalization Achieves $16.98 Million

-Counos Coin (CCA) traded flat against the dollar during the 1 day period ending at 7:00 AM ET on January 29th.
-Counos Coin has a market capitalization of $16.98 million and approximately $2.00 worth of Counos Coin was traded on exchanges in the last day.
-During the last seven days, Counos Coin has traded flat against the dollar.
-One Counos Coin coin can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Counos Coin (CCA) traded flat against the dollar during the 1-day period ending at 7:00 AM ET on February 4th.
+Counos Coin has a total market capitalization of $16.98 million and $2.00 worth of Counos Coin was traded on exchanges in the last 24 hours.
+In the last week, Counos Coin has traded flat against the dollar.
+One Counos Coin coin can currently be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - NyanCoin (NYAN) traded down 2.2% against the dollar and now trades at $2.40 or 0.00008809 BTC.